eProsima/Integration-Service-Deprecated/README.md

 @enduml
 ``` # End

-This kind of bridge is unidirectional to allow fully compatibility with *Routing Service*, but you can achieve bidirectional communication defining another **fastrtps** bridge whose roles are swapped, providing the correct transformation library.

 You can replicate the behaviour of a **fastrtps** bridge with an **unidirectional** bridge with the correct parameters.

 If you don't specify any bridge library the system will try to load the default *librsrtpsbridgelib.so* (and a warning will be shown at runtime).
-Also, if you don't specify bridge_type, the system will undertand that the bridge is of type **fastrtps**, to keep retrocompatibilty with old *Routing Service* applications.
+Also, if you don't specify bridge_type, the system will undertand that the bridge is of type **fastrtps**.

 The fourth type of bridge is **ngsiv2**.
 This bridges allows to propagate changes in Orion contextBroker to a RTPS based application and viceversa.
 Each node is again identified by their protocol: